My melodic intuition about brand recognition

-I just discovered a little tidbit of information showing Beethoven and I share(d) a common idea.
+I recently found out Beethoven and I share(d) a common idea.
 For years (and my wife will back me up on this) I’ve implemented what I call “economy of motion” in much of what I do.
 And when I fail to implement it, I end up frustrated.
 It just means I like to save trips and unneeded movement whenever I can.
 As it turns out, Beethoven also subscribed to that idea.
 He called it “labor economics”.
 He sometimes used it when he signed his name…BTHVN…saying he just didn’t want to write the whole name.
-His methods and means for composing music gave Beethoven a brand recognition so awesome he’s still one of the most popular composers ever.
-(If you prefer to listen rather than read, here’s this episode of the Rhyme & Reason Podcast)
+His methods and means for composing music gave Beethoven brand recognition so awesome he’s still one of the most popular composers ever.

 No cameras existed in his day.
 If you wanted to have your picture made, it literally had to be MADE by an artist.
 And there weren’t any copy machines or t-shirt screening shops.
 So, if you wanted more than one picture…yikes!
 The artist would have to paint more than one.
 Can you imagine how happy that artist would be to do that?
 Not.

-So…how did Beethoven achieve such humongous brand recognition?
+So…how did Ludwig leverage such humongous brand recognition?
 Well, basically the best way possible.
 Sound.
 He wrote remarkable symphonies and sonatas.
 And, like I’m always saying, nothing stays in your head better than sound.
 God backs me up on this, so you can rest assured it’s true.

 Your brand can be seen AND heard.
 And you don’t have to be BTHVN.